Skip to main content

 Text References Portal

 There's one other kind of backlink called a text reference.
-It appears when the name of a Rem shows up somewhere else in your knowledge base, even without a direct link.
+It appears when the name of a bullet shows up somewhere else in your knowledge base, even without a direct link.
 This helps you find places where you mentioned a concept without explicitly connecting it.

 The text references portal is disabled by default.
 To enable it, use the Find Text References command from the omnibar.
 Once the portal is enabled, you can show or hide it at any time using the Hide/Show button.
-The portal will also become enabled automatically, alongside the references portal, if the document or Rem has at least one backlink.
+The portal will also become enabled automatically, alongside the references portal, if the document or bullet has at least one backlink.

 To find text references without zooming into a document, highlight the text you want to find references for, then select 3-dot menu > Search from the floating toolbar.
 A dropdown of text references will appear below the toolbar.
 This will keep appearing every time you select any text.
 To turn it off, select 3-dot menu > Search again.